 Once rice and garlic are browned, add remaining ingredients; tomato sauce, kosher salt, cumin, onion powder, give it a stir, then pour in the broth.

-Pro Tips
+Expert Tips

-- NOT SPICY – Like most restaurant style Spanish rice I have enjoyed, this is not a spicy dish, if you desire more spice, see the variations below.
+- NOT SPICY – Like most restaurant-style Spanish rice I have enjoyed, this is not a spicy dish.
+If you desire more spice, see the variations below.

 - Keep your uncooked rice packages in the crisper drawer of your fridge for ultimate freshness!